filecoin-project/specs/operation.md

 [Chain validation](validation.md) is the process by which a node stays up to date with the current state of the blockchain.
 This Involves:
 - Listening for new blocks on the blocks pubsub channel (See [block propagation](data-propogation.md#block-propogation))
   - As new blocks come in, run through the block validation process
     - Keep track of valid blocks, keep track of the current 'best' block (according to EC rules)
   - Rebroadcast valid blocks
+    - Note: the actual rebroadcasting is handled by the underlying gossipsub library.
+We simply need to signal to that library which blocks should be rebroadcast.

 ## MemPool Maintenance